If you’re experiencing homelessness, Friendship Place welcomes you with the deepest respect.

 Other DC Resources

-Download our Pocket Guide – A miniature hand-out of all the area services with phone numbers, address and hours of operation.
+Download our Pocket Guide – A miniature hand-out of listings of services and resources – Housing, Employment, Health Care, Recovery, Legal, Domestic Violence, Meals and Food, and Literacy – at other agencies in DC.
+The listings include phone numbers, addresses, and hours of operation.
 You can keep this in your wallet or purse as a reference or you can pass them out to neighbors you know that would benefit from them.

 If you need shelter tonight, please call the DC Shelter Hotline at 800.535.7252.
 The Hotline will direct you to an overnight shelter.
 If it’s below 32 degrees outside, they will send a van to pick you up and take you to a shelter.
 Friendship Place does not operate any overnight shelters.